How to Check If a Product Is Safe During Pregnancy

 Updated May 27, 2026 | SafeMama

-Whether it is a face cream, a packaged snack or a supplement, you can check whether a product is pregnancy-safe in a few minutes.
-Here is a reliable method — from reading the label yourself to scanning the barcode for an instant answer.
+Whether it is a face cream, a packaged snack or a supplement, you can review whether a product needs extra pregnancy-safety attention in a few minutes.
+Here is a reliable method — from reading the label yourself to scanning the barcode for structured context.

 Step 1: Read the full ingredient label